jdeleonard/TectonicTusks/design.md

-      -getLowestDaysTillExperation // Returns the amount of days till the expiration on the ingredient expiring the soonest -printRecipieNode // Prints the nodes name and ingreidents, used for debugging -firstRecipie // global variable for recipies, starting the linked list
+      -getLowestDaysTillExperation // Returns the amount of days till the expiration on the ingredient expiring the soonest -printRecipieNode // Prints the nodes name and ingreidents, used for debugging -firstRecipie // global variable for recipies, starting the linked list =InventoryGrid // Grid that displays the main Inventory Sheet information -Initializer // Creates the Inventory Sheet grid (default sheet when starting the application) -shouldBeRed // Determines of a pulled expiration date is past the current time -- if so, tells the Grid to put that lettering in red
+    =PastFoodFrame // The frame that displays the past-saved food stored in the database -Initializer // Creates the frame with the PastDatePanel showing -displayPastGrid // The functions for showing the PastFoodPanel after date is selected =PastFoodPanel // The panel that shows the grid for saved inventory from previous days =PastDatePanel // The panel that allows the user to select a date for inventory retrieval =PastFoodGrid // The grid that retrieves the information from the database and is applied to the PastFoodPanel based on inputted date

 General Layout: